Christmas Sensory Play Ideas for the Classroom

 Think how much more effective your learning invitations could be If you could offer your children opportunities to learn through all 5 of their senses.

-Sensory Christmas Activities
+Simple Christmas Sensory Play Activities

 Christmas Sensory Tray Ideas